Turtle Tide Art Project

 How do they find their forever home?

 A Turtle Auction (in conjunction with our Fall Festival) is held in October where all 10 turtles will be auctioned off!
 All of the money raised for each turtle will be donated to their designated non-profit.
 Join the fun and you might even take home your favorite turtle!
-For more information on this event, please visit the Chamber Events page.

 Turtle Tide Guide

 We have created an interactive Turtle Tide Guide to accompany the project!
-Once the turtles are in place, the guide will help you discover all ten of the turtles around Edisto, learn more about the project and why protecting Edisto’s turtles is so important.
+Once the turtles are in place, the guide will help you discover all ten of the turtles around Edisto, learn more about the project, and why protecting Edisto’s turtles is so important.
 You will be able to click on each turtle to open their locations on Google Maps or download your very own copy for reference.

 You can find physical copies of the guides at the Edisto Chamber of Commerce or at each sponsor location for the turtles.